EN

 CSPLDEJAESITFR

 Unless you're printing in the Spiral vase mode, each perimeter loop has to start and end somewhere.
 This start/endpoint creates a potentially visible vertical seam on the side of the object.
-It's also commonly referred to as zits, layer seams, or scars.
+It's also commonly called zits, layer seams, or scars.

-This seam will be especially visible if the shape of the object is cylindrical, without any sharp corners.
+This seam will be obvious if the object's shape is cylindrical, without any sharp corners.

 Starting with PrusaSlicer 2.3, you can use the Seam painting tool to have detailed control over the seam placement.